 How to Cook a Lobster

 There are a handful of ways to cook a lobster—steamed, boiled, baked, or grilled—primarily.
 The more common method is to steam or boil them.
 The ratio of lobster to the pot, weight, and length of time steamed or boiled all factor into cooking them.
 You can learn how to do that here!

 With a little extra effort, lobsters can also be baked or grilled.
 Prep for baking and grilling lobster are similar.
 Each method requires parboiling the lobsters for 3-5 minutes and then plunging them in cold water for several minutes to stop further cooking.
-For baking, cut the lobster lengthwise, place it on a sheet, baste it with a little olive oil, and bake at 400 degrees for about 15 minutes.
+Cut the lobster lengthwise for baking, place it on a sheet, baste it with a bit of olive oil, and bake at 400 degrees for about 15 minutes.
 Learn how to grill your lobster here!

 How to De-shell a Lobster

 Hard Shell or Soft Shell?

 The hardness of a lobster’s shell depends entirely on the time of year, as it relates to when the lobster molts, during springtime and early summer.
 By midsummer, an oversized soft shell has formed for the lobster to grow into.
 That shell will gradually harden in the coming months for winter.
 Learn more about the variation between hard shell and soft shell here!